micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-And the love of [^f]the great body of people will grow cold because of the multiplied lawlessness _and_ iniquity,
+And the love of the great body of people will grow cold because of the multiplied lawlessness _and_ iniquity,